AurumByte/Glass/README.md

 You can now get it's developement log at: https://trello.com/b/xZ02JY5g/glass <br />

 ## Short Term Goals
 By the end of 2021, we want to make Glass capable of handling massive console applications without any syntax complexity.
 Not like a test program, but this time with proper Loops, Functions, Classes, Variables, Conditional statements and much more.
-This means that we need to make Glass so much Optimize, Enhance and Powerfull.
+This means that we need to Optimize, Enhance, Powerfull and make Glass so much Easy to use.

 ## Mentions
 **SPECIAL THANKS** to TheChreno for providing all the amazing C++ tutorials on his YouTube Channel :)